Moment-sequence transforms: Moment transformers on

-\item The function $F$ agrees on $(0,\infty)$ with an absolutely monotonic entire function and $0 \leq F(0) \leq \lim_{\epsilon \to 0^+} F(\epsilon)$. \end{enumerate} If $F$ is known to be continuous on $(0,\infty)$, then the second hypothesis in~$(1)$ may be omitted. \end{theorem}
+\item The function $F$ agrees on $(0,\rho)$ with an absolutely monotonic entire function and $0 \leq F(0) \leq \lim_{\epsilon \to 0^+} F(\epsilon)$. \end{enumerate} If $F$ is known to be continuous on $(0,\rho)$, then the second hypothesis in~$(1)$ may be omitted. \end{theorem}

-Note that assertion (1) is \emph{a priori} significantly weaker than the requirement that $F$ preserves $\moment([0,1])$.
-Moreover, hypothesis (3) above is the same as (4) in Theorem~\ref{Ttn}, and Theorem~\ref{T1sided-general} is used to prove that result.
+Note that assertion (1) is \emph{a priori} significantly weaker than the requirement that $F$ preserves $\moment([0,1])$, at least when $\rho = \infty$, say.
+Moreover, hypothesis~(3) here is the same as hypothesis~(4) in Theorem~\ref{Ttn}, and Theorem~\ref{T1sided-general} is used to prove that result in Section~\ref{TN}.

-The rest of this subsection is devoted to proving Theorem~\ref{T1sided-general}; the proof requires results on functions preserving positivity for matrices of a fixed dimension.
+We now turn to proving Theorem~\ref{T1sided-general}.
+This requires results on functions preserving positivity for matrices of a fixed dimension, which we now develop.

-\begin{definition} Given a function $F : \R \to \R$, the function $F[-]$ acts on the set of real matrices by applying $F$ entrywise: